Dental disease in dogs and cats

 Plaque: Dogs or cats rarely get cavities, but are much more prone to gum disease and excess tartar buildup on the teeth.
 Food particles and bacteria collect along the gumline, forming plaque.
 Routine home dental care can remove this plaque.

-Tartar: If plaque is not removed, minerals in the saliva combine with the plaque and form tartar (or calculus) which adheres strongly to the teeth.
-Plaque starts to mineralize 3-5 days after it forms.
+Tartar: If plaque is not removed, minerals in the saliva combine with the plaque and form tartar (or calculus), which adheres strongly to the teeth.
+Plaque starts to mineralize 48 hours after it forms.
 Tartar is irritating to the gums and causes inflammation, called gingivitis.
 This can be seen as reddening of the gums adjacent to the teeth.
 It also causes bad breath.
-Once tartar appears, it is best to have a professional cleaning done by your veterinarian who will use special instruments to remove the plaque and then polish the teeth to make it more difficult for plaque to adhere to them.
+Once tartar appears, it is best to have a professional cleaning done by your veterinarian, who will use special instruments to remove the plaque and then polish the teeth to make it more difficult for plaque to adhere to them.

 What is included in a good dental care program?